sabinho/TIC-FinalProject/README.md

 # TIC-Project
- this is our TIC / Bureautique et Web module's final project
+ this is our TIC / Bureautique and Web module's final project